nethesis/nethserver-hotsync/README.rst

 What is it ?
 ============

-NethServer HotSync aims to reduce downtime in case of failure.
-Normally, when an hardware damage occurs, the time needed to restore service is:
+HotSync aims to reduce downtime in case of failure, syncing your NethServer with another one, that will be manually activated in case of master server failure.

+Normally, when a hardware damage occurs, the time needed to restore service is:

 * fix or buy another server: from 4h to 2 days
 * install the OS: 30 minutes
 * restore backup: from 10 minutes to 8 hours

-In summary, users are able to start working again with data from the night before failure after a few hours or days.
-Using HotSync, time 1 and 3 become 0 and 2 becomes 5 minutes (time to activate the slave server).
+In summary, users are able to start working again with data from the night before failure after a few hours/days.
+Using HotSync, time 1 and 3 are 0, 2 is 5 minutes (time to activate spare server).
 Users are able to start working again in few minutes, using data from a few minutes before the crash.

+By default all data included in backup are synchronized every 15 minutes.
+MariaDB databases are synchronized too, unless databases synchronization isn’t disabled.
+Applications that use PostgreSQL are synchronized (Mattermost, Webtop5) unless databases synchronization isn’t disabled.

 Requirements
 ============